PhilterPaper/Text-KnuthPlass/README.md

 (you will need a GitHub account to create a ticket, or contribute to a discussion, but anyone can read tickets.)
 The old RT ticket system is closed.

 Do NOT under ANY circumstances open a PR (Pull Request) to **report a _bug_**.
-It is a waste of both _your_ and _our_ time and effort.
+I is a waste of both _your_ and _our_ time and effort.
 A PR is an offering of code that you think belongs **permanently** in the product.
-Instead, simply open a regular ticket (_issue_) in GitHub, and _attach_ a Perl (.pl.txt) program illustrating the problem, if possible.
+Instead, simply open a regular ticket (_issue_) in GitHub, and _attach_ a Perl (.pl.txt) _program_ illustrating the problem, if possible.
+Note that you might have to change the file extension from `.pl` to `.pl.txt` in order to get GitHub to upload it.
 If you believe that you have a good program patch, and offer to share it as a PR, we may give the go-ahead.
 Unsolicited PRs may be closed without further action.

 ## License